Area youth participate in football camp in memory of Jaylon McKenzie

-BELLEVILLE, Il. – Local youth football players are participating in a special football camp Saturday at Jaycee Park in Belleville, Illinois.
+BELLEVILLE, Ill. – Local youth football players are participating in a special football camp Saturday at Jaycee Park in Belleville, Illinois.

 In 2019, up and coming football star, Jaylon McKenzie, was hit by a stray bullet and killed during an 8th grade party.
 And now his mother is carrying on his memory with the Jaylon McKenzie Youth Football Camp.